YichenZW/YichenZW.github.io-Legacy/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Hey!
+This is Yichen Wang (Zach 王奕辰) from XJTU.

 **I am looking for a Ph.D. position in NLP/HCI/IR😃!**

-I am a **senior undergrad** at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in the CS Honors Program, currently interning at [UW NLP](https://www.cs.washington.edu/research/nlp/) with [Tianxing He](https://cloudygoose.github.io/) and Prof. [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/).
-I've exchanged to UC Berkeley, working with [Kevin Yang](https://people.eecs.berkeley.edu/~yangk/) and Prof. [Dan Klein](https://people.eecs.berkeley.edu/~klein/) within [Berkeley NLP](https://nlp.cs.berkeley.edu/).
-At XJTU, I've worked with Prof. [Xiaoming Liu](https://gr.xjtu.edu.cn/en/web/xm.liu/home) and Prof. [Chao Shen](https://gr.xjtu.edu.cn/en/web/cshen/english) for over two years.
+I am a **senior undergrad** at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in the CS Honors Program, currently interning at [UW NLP](https://www.cs.washington.edu/research/nlp/) with Postdoc [Tianxing He](https://cloudygoose.github.io/) and Prof. [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/).
+I've exchanged to UC Berkeley, working with Ph.D.
+[Kevin Yang](https://people.eecs.berkeley.edu/~yangk/) and Prof. [Dan Klein](https://people.eecs.berkeley.edu/~klein/) within [Berkeley NLP](https://nlp.cs.berkeley.edu/).
+At XJTU, I've been working with Prof. [Xiaoming Liu](https://gr.xjtu.edu.cn/en/web/xm.liu/home) and Prof. [Chao Shen](https://gr.xjtu.edu.cn/en/web/cshen/english) for over two years.

 My research interests primarily revolve around **machine-generated text detection**, **automatic evaluation**, and **controlled generation** enhancement via my discovery from evaluation in reverse.
 Additionally, I am actively working on **NLP safety concerns**, i.e., watermarking on LLM, robustness to attacks, extending detection to HCI evaluation, and exploring the **interpretation** of detection.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *yichenwg[at]gmail[dot]com*!
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *yichenwg[at]gmail[dot]com* !

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.